TroianArt/loadBalancer/README.md

 3.Completed items: (all)
   -limited labor intensity (degree! = 0,1, number! = 0, degree <100, number <1000)
-  -performs the percentage of the task (0%, if in the queue) -there is a table of tasks (those that have already been completed (progress = 100% and is the result), and those that have not yet been completed (progress = 0% and result = 0)), the current task is displayed, you can cancel the current task (which has already started run, or not yet, you can run a new task)
+  -performs the percentage of the task (0%, if in the queue) -there is a table of tasks (those that have already been completed (progress = 100% and is the result), and those that have not yet been completed (progress=0% and result=0)), the current task is displayed, you can cancel the current task (which has already started run, or not yet, you can run a new task)
   -login and registration, check whether the user is new, https